-The Amsterdam Rainbow Dress is a monumental dress, measuring over 16 metres / 52 feet in diameter, made of 75* national flags from countries where homosexuality is punishable by law, including 8 countries where homosexual acts can result in the death penalty.
-The bodice of the dress is made from the city flag of the city of Amsterdam.
+The Amsterdam Rainbow Dress is a work of art in the shape of a dress, with the aim of encouraging debate and awareness about inclusion and equal rights throughout the planet.
+It is a monumental dress with a diameter of over 16 mts.
+(52 ft.) comprised of the 68* flags of countries where being LGBTIQ+ is punishable by law, including eight countries in which homosexual acts can result in the death penalty.
+The bodice of the dress is made from the Amsterdam city flag.

 How it started

-To raise attention to the issue of illegal homosexuality, the flags were carried in the Pride Walk parade on the opening day of Euro Pride 2016, after which they were presented to the four initiators of the Amsterdam Rainbow Dress Foundation.
-Mattijs van Bergen, Arnout van Krimpen, Jochem Kaan and Oeri van Woezik joined together and developed a concept for these flags which led to the creation the Amsterdam Rainbow Dress, in cooperation with volunteers of COC Amsterdam.
+To raise awareness around the issue of illegal homosexuality, the flags of countries where same sex acts were punishable by law were carried in the opening Pride Walk parade of Euro Pride 2016.
+They were then presented to the four initiators of the Amsterdam Rainbow Dress Foundation – Mattijs van Bergen, Arnout van Krimpen, Jochem Kaan and Oeri van Woezik -who in cooperation with volunteers of COC Amsterdam, developed a concept that came to life as the Amsterdam Rainbow Dress.

 What does the Amsterdam Rainbow Dress stand for?